King of the Ring (1993): Aftermath

 King of the Ring continued as the annual June PPV until the 2002 event, which was the same year that the WWF was renamed to World Wrestling Entertainment (WWE).
 During its years as a PPV, it was considered one of the promotion's "Big Five" PPVs, along with the Royal Rumble, WrestleMania, SummerSlam, and Survivor Series, the company's five biggest shows produced throughout the year.
 Although the promotion ceased producing the event as a PPV after the 2002 event, WWE has continued to periodically hold the tournament across their weekly television programs, Raw and SmackDown, with the finals being held on an episode of Raw or at another PPV, such as Judgment Day for the 2006 tournament.
 Although King of the Ring ended its run as a PPV with the 2002 event, one further event promoted under the King of the Ring event chronology was held in 2015.
 It featured the semifinals and finals of the 2015 tournament and aired exclusively as an event on WWE's online streaming service, the WWE Network, which launched in February 2014.

+Following Hulk Hogan's death in 2025, Jim Ross, who provided color commentary for the event, stated on the August 8, 2025 edition of his Grilling JR with Jim Ross podcast that Hogan actually wanted to leave the WWF while still retaining the title and was hesitant to go through with the loss to Yokozuna.